MChem Chemistry with Medicinal Chemistry / Overview

 - Typical contextual A-level offer (what is this?)

 Grades AAA including chemistry plus one other science or maths subject.
-If you miss the MChem grades, but meet the BSc grades (AAB), you will automatically be offered a place for BSc Chemistry with Medicinal Chemistry.
+If you miss the MChem grades, but meet the BSc grades (AAB including an A in chemistry), you will automatically be offered a place for BSc Chemistry with Medicinal Chemistry.

 - Typical International Baccalaureate offer